What Is MDRA?

 Do You Ever Cancel Launches Due to Weather?

-We try not to, due to the constantly changing weather on the Eastern Shore of Maryland.
-Typically the weather at our launch sites will change drastically during the course of the day after a front has moved through.
-The prevailing winds are usually light and out of the southwest.
-But, if a weather front does come through, the winds are typically quite strong and will come out of the northwest.
-Watch the website; we have two weather links and will post a cancellation if it is determined before the launch that it is not reasonable to fly.
+We try not to.
+Watch the website and our Facebook page; we will post a cancellation if it is determined before the launch that it is not reasonable to fly.
 We do launch in the cold, with snow on the ground.
 Our recommendation is to watch the website, and plan accordingly.
 Use common sense.
 If there is no cancellation posted, consider the launch on.

 Do You Have Equipment for Static-Testing EX Motors?